minjong-ha/minjong-ha.github.io/docs/_posts/2022-11-29-python-unittest-with-dbus.markdown

 "testModule" has inheritance to the "ServiceInterface", which is for dbus implementation.
 And we can see there are @method, @signal, @dbus_property that pre-defined in xml and conf files.

+"@method" represents the function that the external application can call through the dbus.
+I will explain about it in later section.

+"@dbus_property()" represents the property than the external application can call through the dbus.
+Also, I will explain about it in later section.

+"@signal()" is the only feature that should be called inside the dbus publishing process.
+If the process calls @signal(), the signal is emitted and spread to the every applications connected with dbus.
+It is possible to assign callback function for signal and I will explain it in later section.

 Now, what we have to do is publishing the dbus interface inside the application